Annett Wolf: 1982–1990

 In 1983, Scandinavia Today was a celebration of Scandinavian film, art and culture taking place in Los Angeles and New York.
 Besides chairing the event, Wolf was the presenter and interviewer of live conversations with Danish director Bille August, Swedish actors Max von Sydow, Liv Ullmann, Harriet Anderson, Ingrid Thulin and cinematographer Sven Nykvist.

 In cooperation with Geoffrey Gilmore, head of the school of Theater, Film and Television at UCLA, University of California, Los Angeles the Scandinavia Today committee commissioned the complete restoration of Danish director Carl Theodor Dreyer’s 1928 avant-garde silent film classic The Passion of Joan of Arc.
 The Danish composer Ole Schmidt created an original score for orchestra and chorus in 1982, and the film premiered in 1983 at a live performance at the Wadsworth Theater of Performing Arts in Los Angeles.

-Wolf also hosted and presented the American premier of Ingmar Bergman's drama Fanny and Alexander at the Academy of Arts and Sciences Theater in Beverly Hills.
+Wolf also hosted and presented the American premiere of Ingmar Bergman's drama Fanny and Alexander at the Academy of Arts and Sciences Theater in Beverly Hills.

 In 1983, Wolf co-founded Women in Film and Television International (WIFTI), a global network of some 40 Women in Film Chapters worldwide with over 13,000 members dedicated to advancing professional development and achievement for women working in all areas of film, video, and other screen-based media.
-Wolf was the organization’s first President.
+Wolf was the organization's first President.

 When WIFTI organized a tribute to Norman Jewison and Miloš Forman, Wolf hosted the live conversations with the two directors.

 During that decade, she lectured and conducted workshops on film directing and the art of the in depth interview in UCLA, University of Southern California and the American Film Institute.

 1991–2015

 In 2000, Wolf founded The Wolf Foundation, a non-profit organization established to protect and preserve the natural balance of the Arctic environment and its wildlife.
-In 2004 she went to Yellowknife, in the Canadian Northwest Territories to research arctic wildlife especially wolves in the Thelon Wildlife Sanctuary.
-Since then she has often been back to the Canadian Arctic where she continues her commitment to protect and preserve the arctic environment.
+In 2004, she went to Yellowknife, in the Canadian Northwest Territories to research arctic wildlife especially wolves in the Thelon Wildlife Sanctuary.
+Since then she has often been back to the Canadian Arctic where she continued her commitment to protect and preserve the Arctic environment.

 In 2005, she published her autobiography The Wolf and the Glass Eye (Ulven og Glasøjet) in Denmark.

-Today, Wolf continues to lecture on documentaries and “The art of the in-depth Interview” at the University of King's College and mentors students producing the podcast “We Are Talking”, conversations with a community of thinkers, dedicated to talking through some of today’s most topical themes.
-Wolf also teaches film and “The art of the in-depth Interview” at Dalhousie University, Halifax.
-Since 2013 she has been working with students from the sustainability and environmental department at Dalhousie University researching the impact of climate change in the Inuit communities, the environment and the wildlife in the Canadian Arctic.
+Wolf continued to lecture on documentaries and "The art of the in-depth Interview" at the University of King's College and mentor students producing the podcast "We Are Talking", conversations with a community of thinkers, dedicated to talking through some of today's most topical themes.
+Wolf also taught film and "The art of the in-depth Interview" at Dalhousie University, Halifax.
+Since 2013, she had been working with students from the sustainability and environmental department at Dalhousie University researching the impact of climate change in the Inuit communities, the environment and the wildlife in the Canadian Arctic.